-College Credit Plus (CCP) gives students in grades 7 through12 the opportunity to take college courses at no cost to students and families, and to earn both college credit and high school credit before graduating from high school.
-The program promotes rigorous academic pursuits and provides a variety of options for eligible high school students to get an early start toward completing a college degree.
+The College Credit Plus (CCP) Program at Cincinnati State gives students in grades 7 through 12 the opportunity to earn college credit at little to no cost prior to graduating from high school.
+The program promotes rigorous academic pursuits and provides a variety of options for eligible college-ready high school students to get an early start toward completing a college degree.

-Through Ohio's CCP program, public school students may take Cincinnati State courses with no cost for tuition, books, or fees.
-Students at non-public schools or homeschools participating in CCP may have limited costs.
-Students from private high schools and homeschool students must apply to the Ohio Department of Education to receive funding to underwrite their costs; otherwise, Cincinnati State may bill students for courses registered.
+Through the CCP program, public school students may take Cincinnati State courses with no cost for tuition, books, or fees.
+Participating students from private schools and homeschools participating in CCP may have limited costs.
+Students from private schools and homeschools must apply to the Ohio Department of Education to receive funding to underwrite their costs; otherwise, Cincinnati State may bill students for courses registered.